panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#6.md

 **Things, I have done this week**

 * Worked on Views configuration UI.
-* Customized the format (content / field) in Views.
+* Customized the WKT input field in PostGIS Views.
 * Mid Term Evaluations.

 **Mentor Suggestions**